 Call for an Inspection

-If the breaker immediately trips when your AC attempts to restart, you’ll want to leave it off and immediately call for a professional inspection.
+If the breaker immediately trips when your AC attempts to restart, you’ll want to leave it off and immediately call for an HVAC inspection.
 The same is true if your AC runs normally for a while and then eventually trips the breaker again.
-It is important that you don’t keep trying to reset the breaker as this can endanger your safety and your AC system.
+You must not keep trying to reset the breaker as this can endanger your safety and your AC system.
 The system could suffer serious damage or get completely fried and force you to replace your AC condenser and/or blower.
 Continually trying to reset the breaker can also be a serious fire hazard since the system could have an electrical issue like a short circuit that is causing the breaker to trip.